Data4City/D4C_API/README.rst

 ::

-        alembic revision -m "Description of the migration"
+        alembic revision --autogenerate -m "Description of the migration"

 This will create a new migration inside of alembic/versions.
 Modify it accordingly so other automatic changes aren't inserted.